osmandapp/docs/content/osmand/map/map-context-menu.md

 ![Multiple Directions Android](/assets/images/map/action_multiple_directions_android.png)

-In order to start navigation or route planning, you need to select destination first [{% data variables.android-values.get_directions %}](/osmand/widgets/map-buttons#directions).
+In order to start navigation or route planning, you need to select destination first with [{% data variables.android-values.get_directions %}](/osmand/widgets/map-buttons#directions).
 In case you already have a destination point, the menu will suggest you to replace the destnation point or to insert as another intermediate or start point.

 It is also possible to select 'From' Destination first via Map context menu ({% data variables.android-values.context_menu_item_directions_from %}).

 **Note**: if you click "Start navigation" - 'From' point will be discarded as application enters in Navigation mode.
-In order to preserve a route, don't click "Start navigation" and swipe down "Route preparation" menu.
+In order to preserve a route, don't click "Start navigation" and [swipe down](#hide-context-menu)  "Route preparation" menu.

 Read more about [navigation](/osmand/navigation/route-navigation).